The IBMAP approach for Markov networks structure learning: Experimental results

 The HHC algorithm learns the structure by learning the set of parents and children (PC) of each variable through the interleaved HITON-PC with symmetry correction algorithm \cite{Aliferis2003:HITON,Aliferis2010}.
-This is in fact possible for Bayesian networks, even though the Markov blanket of a variable is composed not only by the PC set, but also by the spouses of the variable (i.e., the other parents of its children).
-Interleaved HITON-PC executes at each iteration a step exponential in the size of the current estimate of the PC set.
-For the case of Markov networks, the equivalent of the PC of a variable is its neighbors, that is exactly its Markov Blanket.
-It is therefore expected that HITON-PC learns the Markov Blanket of a Markov network, and thus it can be used as part of HHC to learn the undirected structure.
+The pseudo-code of this algorithm can be seen at \cite{Aliferis2010} (Figure~6, page~192).
+For learning the PC of a variable $X$, this algorithm starts with an empty candidate PC set, ranking the variables by priority for inclusion in the candidate set by unconditional dependence with $X$, and discarding the variables found unconditionally independent with $X$.
+Then, the algorithm utilizes an inclusion heuristic function that accepts each variable into the candidate PC set.
+If any variable inside the candidate set becomes independent with $X$ given some subset of the candidate set, then the algorithm removes that variable from the candidate set and never considers it again.
+The inclusion function and the elimination strategy are iterated interleaved until there are no more variables to examine for inclusion.
+The complexity of the HITON-PC~is $O(n2^\tau)$, where $\tau$ is the largest size of the PC set found, and the complexity of HHC is $O(n^22^\tau)$, because HITON-PC is executed for each variable of the domain.
+For the case of Markov networks, the equivalent of the PC of a variable is its neighbors, that is exactly its Markov blanket.
+It is therefore expected that HITON-PC learns the Markov blanket of a Markov network, and thus it can be used as part of HHC to learn the undirected structure.
 This fact is not proven analytically here, but confirmed empirically for all the cases considered in this section.
-To get a Markov network learning algorithm we then simply omit the final step of HHC that orients the edges, denoting the resulting algorithm by \HHCMN.
-As a final remark, we note that being the PC and Markov Blanket sets equivalent in Markov networks, the savings gained for Bayesian networks are non-existent and thus \HHCMN~is expected to scale to fewer variables than its Bayesian networks counterpart.
+To get a Markov network learning algorithm we simply omit the final step of HHC that orients the edges to obtain the Markov blanket from the PC set, denoting the resulting algorithm by \HHCMN.